Air Force Falcons men's ice hockey

 The Air Force Falcons men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the United States Air Force Academy.
-The Falcons are a member of Atlantic Hockey.
-They play at the Cadet Ice Arena in Colorado Springs, Colorado.
+The Falcons are a member of Atlantic Hockey America.
+They play at the Cadet Ice Arena in El Paso County, Colorado, north of Colorado Springs.
+The Falcons have reached the NCAA Division I men's ice hockey tournament seven times in program history.
+It is the most amount of appearances for a program without reaching the Frozen Four as of 2025.

 History

 Independent

-Air Force Academy's Ice hockey program began as a club team in 1966, led by former Michigan head coach and six-time national champion Vic Heyliger.
+Air Force Academy's ice hockey program began as a club team in 1966, led by former Michigan head coach and six-time national champion Vic Heyliger.
 The program grew swiftly and posted a winning record by its third season.
 In their fourth season, the team posted an impressive 25-6 mark and had the nation's leading scorer on the roster, Dave Skalko.
 When Heyliger retired in 1974, turning the team over to John Matchefts, the success continued with two more 20+ win seasons in three years.
 By the time the 1980 rolled around, however, the team's on-ice results began to flag and after a pair of disappointing, single-digit-win seasons Matchefts pushed his team to a .500-record before turning control over to the program's all-time leading scorer.
 Chuck Delich led the program for the 12 seasons, posting moderate results for most of his tenure, but as the 20th century drew to a close, the Falcons' days as a plucky Independent were numbered.

 CHA

 In 1997, former Denver head coach Frank Serratore was hired to replace Delich and recorded two 15-win seasons before everything changed for the Falcons.
 In 1999, Air Force became a founding member of the CHA, joining with the other service academy Army and five other newly-minted Division I teams.
 Despite the other programs having little history of success, Air Force was unable to make much headway in the conference, with the best finish being 4th out of 7 teams in their inaugural year.
 Army left the conference after only one year, leaving the conference with only six programs, and the Falcons found themselves as one of the worst.
 Air Force finished in 5th- or 6th-place for four consecutive seasons and threw in a pair of 4th-place marks for good measure.
 Despite their regular season woes, the Falcons did achieve some success in the CHA tournament, reaching the semifinals three times despite being an underdog.
-By 2006, however, it became apparent that the CHA was in trouble.
-The Falcons left the CHA and were accepted into Atlantic Hockey, rejoining Army in the same conference.
+By 2006, however, it became apparent that the men's side of CHA (which had added a women's division in 2002) was in trouble.
+The Falcons left the CHA and were accepted into the Atlantic Hockey Association, rejoining Army in the same conference.